 From Las Vegas, take I-15 north to exit 75 (Valley of Fire turnoff).
 However, the more scenic route is to take I-15 north, and then travel Lake Mead Blvd. east to Northshore Road (NV 167) and proceed north to the Valley of Fire exit.
 The first route takes about an hour, the second 1 1/2 hours.

 An entry fee is charged to the park, regardless of how many people you cram inside.
 For more information, call (702) 397-2088

 Distance from Las Vegas to Zion National Park is 158 miles (north of Las Vegas across the Utah border).

 Graced by colorful sandstone canyons, hot rocky deserts and cool forested plateaus are all part of Zion National Park.
 Zion Canyon is the largest and most visited canyon in the park.
 Here, the Virgin River has carved a spectacular forge into the red and white sandstone.
 The 2,000 to 3,000-foot canyon walls loom high above the river and the tree and grass-covered canyon floor.

 Also a popular ski resort In the winter Bryan Head will tempt you to make large winding turns down the powder fields.

-Driving from Las Vegas strip to Zion National Park
+Driving Directions Las Vegas to Zion National Park

 If hiking is your thing, here are the few place close to Las Vegas where you can do some hiking.